Water management in Australia is a complex process. It includes:

 National and cross-border management

-The National/cross-border arrangements table on the National rules page outlines many of the key pieces of legislation in effect which govern national and cross-border water management in Australia.
+The national/cross-border arrangements table on the national rules page outlines many of the key pieces of legislation which govern national and cross-border water management in Australia.

 The table below contains some additional cross-border river basin water management arrangements.